Catherine Wheel (band)

 Catherine Wheel were an English alternative rock band from Great Yarmouth and Lowestoft.
 The band was active from 1990 to 2000, releasing five full-length albums in their career, embarking on many lengthy tours and experiencing fluctuating levels of commercial success.
 Their early music was associated with the shoegazing scene, but gradually evolved to a more aggressive style influenced by hard rock and metal.
 Initially receiving attention and success after releasing their debut album Ferment in 1992, the band achieved peak success with the release of "Crank" and their album Chrome in 1993.
 The band also achieved minor success with other albums, including Happy Days, which featured a popular song "Judy Staring at the Sun" as a collaboration with Tanya Donelly.
-Catherine Wheel also scored heavy rotation on MTV and performed there several times.
-Despite never having any albums or songs that achieved major success in their homeland, Catherine Wheel continue to be popular among alternative rock and shoegaze fans and critics.

 History

 Catherine Wheel formed in 1990, comprising singer-guitarist Rob Dickinson (cousin of Iron Maiden's Bruce Dickinson), guitarist Brian Futter, bassist Dave Hawes, and drummer Neil Sims.
 Hawes had previously played in a Joy Division-influenced band called Eternal.
 They took their moniker from the firework known as the Catherine wheel, which in turn had taken its name from the medieval torture device of the same name.
 The band was sometimes included in the shoegazing scene, characterized by bands that made extensive use of guitar feedback and droning washes of noise, as well as their continuous interaction with extensive numbers of effects pedals on the stage floor.

 The band performed a Peel session in early 1991 while still unsigned; two 12" vinyl EPs were released on the Norwich-based Wilde Club Records, named after the regular weekly Wilde Club gigs run by Barry Newman at Norwich Arts Centre.
 They signed to major-label Fontana Records after being courted by both Creation Records and the Brian Eno-run label Opal Records.
 The band's debut album, 1991/92's Ferment, made an immediate impression on the music press and introduced Catherine Wheel's second-biggest US hit, "Black Metallic", as well as the moderate hit "I Want to Touch You".
 The album features re-recorded versions of some of the Wilde Club-issued EPs.
 "Black Metallic" was later featured in the film S. Darko.

 The more aggressive Chrome followed in 1993, produced by Gil Norton.
 With this album, the band began to shed its original shoegazing tag, while still making skillful use of atmospherics, such as on the song "Fripp".
 In a 2007 interview, Rob Dickinson said that members of Death Cab for Cutie and Interpol told him that without this album, their bands "wouldn't exist."